Furmi37/Dairy/README.md

 - JUnit5 (5.10)

 ### Features
 App that has two panels: teacher and student.
 From teacher panel you can add student, add grade and change it.
 From student panel you can check your grades, see people from your class and number of them.
 All functions you can use in app interface.
 Data in project is stored in database.
+The code is tested using JUnit5 and Mockito, so it should work well.

 ### Requirements
 - Java [20]